Guidelines for Proposals to MDSGC

 - Regular staff salary funds should generally not be requested.

 - MDSGC generally cannot provide support for international travel.

 - For certain activities such as internships/fellowships/scholarships, only U.S. citizens may receive direct NASA Space Grant support.

 Proposals are reviewed by the MDSGC Program Committee.
 We pride ourselves on quick action and minimal bureaucracy.
 The proposer may be asked to present their proposal in person at a Program Committee meeting, and/or to report back results at a meeting following the conclusion of the project.
-A final report is required.
+A final report is usually required.